Gaussian¶

 Core Usage

-of cores for Gaussian to use is the number of cores requested by the job.
+ensure that Gaussian will only use the cores requested by the job script.

 Note that any core settings on the command line or in the input file will override this.